How I Stopped My Hair Loss and Regrew My Hair Without Medication

 I own my personal share of vanity.
 Looking good is important to most women and I am no different.
 Until last year, I never stopped to appreciate the fact that I was born with hair so thick that no standard claw, clip, or barrette could contain it.
-Blow-drying took 20 to 30 minutes and straightening it was a worthless endeavor.
+Blow-drying took 20 to 30 minutes, and straightening it was a worthless endeavor.
 In my youth, my hair endured many bad perms, highlighting, coloring, and teasing.
-Years later I would experience minor hair loss after the birth of my children, but nothing would prepare me for the sudden and severe loss of one third of my hair in less than six months.
+Years later, I would experience minor hair loss after the birth of my children, but nothing would prepare me for the sudden and severe loss of one-third of my hair in less than six months.

 Anyone experiencing hair loss should request a blood test to check for an iron deficiency called anemia.
 The lack of iron can lead to fatigue and male and female hair loss.
-Eating a balanced diet full of iron may help, but those with low levels may need additional supplements to maintain a healthy level of iron in the blood.
+Eating a balanced diet full of iron may help, but those with low levels may need additional supplements to maintain a healthy level of iron in their blood.

 Hormone Panel and Menopause Testing

-The $3.49 Hair Loss Solution for Women
+Saw Palmetto: The $3.49 Solution to Female Hair Loss

-Possible Saw Palmetto Side Effects
+Possible Side Effects of Saw Palmetto

 Liver damage and jaundice